guirgouveia/terraform-aws/README.md

 ### External Modules

-This project uses external modules from my collection of modules in the [terraform-aws repository](https://github.com/guirgouveia/terraform-modules) by declaring the repository as a [Terraform Module Source](https://developer.hashicorp.com/terraform/language/modules/sources#github) and specifying the module name and version inside of the repository, as follows:
+This project uses external modules from my collection of modules in the [terraform-aws repository](https://github.com/guirgouveia/terraform-modules) by declaring the repository as a [Terraform Module Source](https://developer.hashicorp.com/terraform/language/modules/sources#github) and specifying the module [subdirectory path](https://developer.hashicorp.com/terraform/language/modules/sources#modules-in-package-sub-directories) and version inside of the repository, as follows:

 ```hcl
 module "vpc" {